CHCAA-EDUX/scientific-computing-01/classes/class2.md

   Use the `range` function.
 </details>

-12) Write a program that prints the numbers 1 to 10 using a while loop.

 ## Functions
 1) Consider the below code chunk.
 What will we see if we execute it?